 Located in the hub of cosmopolitan Prahran, mecwacare Trescowthick Centre is within a short walking distance of markets, cafes, shops and transport.
-Residents live in one of four “houses”, each with their own dining and living room, and surrounded by leafy courtyards.
-The houses are linked by an internal streetscape featuring a central mall with cathedral glass ceiling, a kiosk, library and hair and beauty salon.
+Residents live in one of four ‘houses,’ each with their own dining and living room, surrounded by leafy courtyards.
+The houses are linked by an internal streetscape featuring a central mall with cathedral glass ceilings, a kiosk, library, and hair and beauty salon.
 The Lifestyle and Leisure Program is designed with input from residents and based on the ideal of social inclusion, with the art and music programs in particular proving exceptionally popular.
-A broad range of centre-based activities is available, as well as outings to Prahran Market and local restaurants and cafes.
+A broad range of centre-based activities is available, as well as outings to the Prahran Market, and local restaurants and cafes.

 Vibrant lifestyle programs

 Well-established landscaped gardens

 How do I get started?

 Your first step towards accessing government-subsidised permanent care is to contact My Aged Care by phone on 1800 200 422 or online at www.myagedcare.gov.au to check your eligibility and to register.
 A representative from the Aged Care Assessment Team in your local area will then contact you in order to book a meeting, where you will undertake an assessment.

 Is there availability in my chosen area?